Alek Thomas Player Props: Diamondbacks vs. Mets

-On Wednesday, Alek Thomas (.270 batting average in his past 10 games, with three doubles, a walk and an RBI) and the Arizona Diamondbacks play the New York Mets, whose starting pitcher will be Kodai Senga.
+On Thursday, Alek Thomas (.257 slugging percentage in past 10 games, with no homers) and the Arizona Diamondbacks play the New York Mets, whose starting pitcher will be Carlos Carrasco.
 First pitch is at 9:40 PM ET.

-In his last game he had a one-hit performance (1-for-2) against the Mets.
+In his most recent game he had a hitless showing (0-for-3) against the Mets.

 Alek Thomas Game Info & Props vs. the Mets